cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!

-This is a simple React application that displays our menu and provides a brief introduction to our coffee shop.
+Welcome to the Local Coffee Shop!
+This is a simple React app designed to showcase our coffee offerings.

 ## Features
 - Stylish design
+- Simple navigation
 - Responsive layout
-- Simple navigation

 ## Menu
 - Espresso